deengames-prototypes/nightmare/README.md

-# Sword of Eman
+# Nightmare

-Procedurally-generate action-RPG with a unique story and world each time, and some stuff that persists across all games.
+Procedurally-generate action-RPG with a unique story and world each time.
+Master unlockables across multiple games to defeat evil once and for all!